 But instead of focusing on Fortuna’s losses, Allen focused on Theta’s motions.
 Every single person had ticks they weren’t aware of.
 Maybe they’d lick their lips when they did a particular action.
 Maybe they’d run their hands through their hair when nervous or look up when lying.
 In the end, a person’s habits were their downfall.
 And with a bit of observation and underhanded hand-signaling to Fortuna on their end, she could probably win at least one round.

 “What makes you think you’re so much better than us?”
 Fortuna asked suddenly as she ate one of his pieces.
-“You do terrible things that would send normal people to mental hospitals, but you justify it by saying it’s ‘necessary’.
+“You do terrible things, but you justify it by saying it’s ‘necessary’.
 People like us are the same way.
 We do things because we view what we do as ‘necessary’.
 Our intentions may be different but the results are the same.”

 Theta stared at her.
 “You haven’t won a game yet but you’re asking questions.”

 “But yes, that is certainly a valid point,” he said, returning his attention to the game board.
 “While you are domestic terrorists, we are international terrorists.
 That’s set in stone.
 I’ve read the articles about the things we as ELPIS have done in the past.
 The real question is whether or not the ends justify the means…”

 He stopped short, stared up at the ceiling.